-Community infrastructure

-- Community facilities (I.e. Playgrounds & Public Toilets) - Parks & Reserves (Local & District Wide) Acquisition and Development of Land

-Network Infrastructure
+- Community infrastructure (including community facilities such as playgrounds and public toilets)

+- Parks and Reserves (local and district wide) acquisition and development of land

 - Roading

 - Water Supply

 - Wastewater

 - Stormwater

-3.2 Areas of Demand
+3.2 AREAS OF DEMAND

 For each activity a number of Areas of Demand (known as 'catchments') have been determined based on their key characteristics.
 These characteristics include geography, service delivery, available growth information and the nature and complexity of solutions.
-Consideration has also been given to the practical and administrative efficiencies, and towards fairness and equity.
+Consideration has also been given to practical and administrative efficiencies, and towards fairness and equity.